peteranastasiou/telegram-notifier-py/README.md

-# telegram-notifier-py
+# push-notifier-service
-Service to send telegram bot notification messages
+Service to send pushover notification messages

 ## How to use
-Setup: Paste telegram bot API Key to .apikey
+Setup: Paste pushover API Key to .apikey and User Key to .userkey

 To build an image:
 > make build